John N. Plank

-The John N. Plank Cuban Lecture Series was established in 2017 to honor the member of Professor John N. Plank.
+The John N. Plank Cuban Lecture Series was established in 2017 to honor the memory of Professor John N. Plank.
 Lectures will focus on Cuban history and U.S.-Cuba relations.
 Plank was an Emeritus Professor of Political Science at the University of Connecticut.
 He served in the U.S. Army during World War II in the North African and European campaigns.
 He received his B.A. and Ph.D. degrees from Harvard University where he was a member of the Government faculty from 1959-62.
-He was Director of the Office of Research and Analysis for American Republics in the Bureau of Intelligence and Research, U.S. Department of State during the Kennedy Administration and a Senior Fellow at the Brookings Instition from 196470.
+He was director of the Office of Research and analysis for American Republics in the Bureau of Intelligence and Research, U.S. Department of State during the Kennedy Administration and a Senior Fellow at the Brookings Institution from 1964-70.
 He joined the faculty at the University of Connecticut in 1970, retiring in 1985.
 A Quaker, he was an active member of the Storrs Friends Meeting.

 "Faces, Masks, Bodies: Contemporary Cuban Writing, Art, and Performance," lecture series organized by ELIN/LCL Professor Katerina Gonzalez Seligmann, LCL Professor Jacqueline Loss, and Spanish Department student, Inileidys Hernandez.
 More than five Cuban scholars and artists gathered on campus for an in person and virtual lecture series.

 "The Translation of Letters and Ideas in Cuba's Republic," conference organized by LCL Professor Jacqueline Loss and her Spanish Department student, Reynaldo Lastre.
 More than a dozen scholars, who reside in the United States, Spain, Cuba, and Mexico, gathered on streaming videoconference platform, attracting audiences that varied between 40 and 60 attendees.